nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 **The choice of using either a Controller or a RequestHandler is an architectural decision for your codebase.**

 RequestHandlers tend to process a single type of request fully and only delegate where applicable.
-Controllers however delegate as much as possible and focus only on the interaction of subsystems.
-Usually a single controller fulfills several requests (e.g. all `GET DELETE POST /users` requests).
+Controllers however delegate as much as possible and focus on the interaction of subsystems.
+Usually a single controller fulfills several requests (e.g. all `GET`, `DELETE` and `POST /users` requests).

-I've come to favour RequestHandlers because I feel there is little coupling Between different types of requests for the same resource.
+I've come to favour RequestHandlers for most use cases because I feel there is little coupling between different types of requests for the same resource.
 Consider:

 - `GET /users/3` requires authentication and authorization before fetching the database record and sending back a response.
 - `POST /users` is a public endpoint that validates the JSON request body, encrypts the user's password, checks if the email is already in use, creates a database record, sends an activation email to the recipient and sends back a response.